dmbarbour/wikilon/docs/ABCRTMem.md

 This is an issue I've revisited many times, so I've decided to make a list of conclusions and reasons:

-## Word Sizes

-In favor of 64-bit:

-* roughly 4% performance boost from direct addressing
-* benefit may vary based on frequency of 'copy' action
-* direct scaling to massive, multi-gigabyte contexts
-* easy to use segmented memory (no global offsets)

-In favor of 32-bit:

-* requires half as much memory for common structures
-* Wikilon won't be allocating multi-gigabyte contexts

-The 4% performance benefit from direct addressing is likely to improve if copying is reduced.
-So it might be better to stick to 64-bit words if I choose not to use compaction as a primary garbage collector.
-At the moment, I'm planning to use multiple threads within a context, and reduce compactions to a relatively rare operation.
-So I'll probably go for 64-bit representations.

 ## Bit Representations